Barberini family: Later history

 Family coat-of-arms at the Palazzo Barberini.

 The 1627 marriage of Taddeo Barberini and Anna Colonna, daughter of Filippo I Colonna began the century-long process which would eventually see the Barberini merge with the Colonna family.

 In 1728, the Carbognano branch (Colonna di Sciarra) of the Colonna family added the name Barberini to its family name when Giulio Cesare Colonna di Sciarra married Cornelia Barberini, daughter of Urbano Barberini, the last legitimate male Barberini heir.
+Palestrina had been a fiefdom of the Colonna di Sciarra (between the 11th century and 1630, with the princely title after 1571) before passing to the Barberini.

 Though Urbano's wives bore him no legitimate male heirs, Urbano fathered a son, Maffeo Callisto Barberini in 1688 before any one of his three marriages.
 The will of Urbano Barberini's last wife, Maria Teresa Boncompagni, makes mention of this Maffeo Callisto as the Marquis of Corese.
 A large portion of the Barberini estate was left for him in her will.

-Later her progeny came into conflict with his over claims to the Barberini estate but the quarrel was settled with an agreement signed in Paris in 1811 which divided the estate between the two claimant branches of the family.
+Later her progeny came into conflict with his over claims to the Barberini estate but the quarrel was settled with an agreement signed in Paris in 1811 which divided the estate between the two claimant branches of the family (the Barberini Colonna di Sciarra and the Barberini of Palestrina).

 The Colonna line became extinct again on the death of Prince Enrico Barberini-Colonna and the name went to his daughter and heiress Maria and her husband Marquis Luigi Sacchetti, who received the title of Prince of Palestrina and permission to use the Barberini name.

 On 21 June 2005, Augusto Barberini, the 13th Prince of Palestrina, died in Rome.
 The family is now represented by Benedetto Francesco Barberini, Prince of Palestrina (born 1961), whose heir is his eldest son.

+The head of the Barberini Colonna branch (now Barberini Colonna Riario) is currently Prince Urbano Barberini, a famous Italian actor.